The Types of Fire Risk Assessments Available

 – Fire detection and alarm systems in shared spaces.

-– When Used: Suitable for most purpose-built blocks of flats or conversions where there are no significant concerns about structural fire safety.
+– When Used: Suitable for most purpose-built blocks of flats or conversions.
+Use it when there are no significant concerns about structural fire safety.
 It satisfies the minimum requirements of the Fire Safety Order.

-– Limitations: Does not include private dwellings (flats) unless there’s a specific reason to suspect health and safety issues, and it doesn’t involve intrusive inspections.
+– Limitations: Does not include private dwellings (flats) unless there’s a specific reason to suspect health and safety issues.
+It doesn’t involve intrusive inspections.

 Type 2 Fire Risk Assessment

-– Scope: Similar to Type 1, focusing on common parts of the building, but includes destructive sampling to investigate potential fire risks.
+– Scope: Similar to Type 1.
+It focuses on common parts of the building, but includes destructive sampling to investigate potential fire risks.

-– Nature: Destructive, involving physical inspection of hidden areas (e.g., opening up walls, ceilings, or floors to check compartmentation or fire-stopping).
+– Nature: Destructive, involving physical inspection of hidden areas.
+This includes opening up walls, ceilings, or floors to check compartmentation or fire-stopping.

-– Integrity of fire compartmentation in communal areas (e.g., cavity barriers, fire-stopping in concealed spaces).
+– Integrity of fire compartmentation in communal areas.
+This includes cavity barriers and fire-stopping in concealed spaces.

 – Structural elements that could contribute to fire spread if defective.

-– When Used: Recommended only when a Type 1 FRA identifies serious concerns about structural flaws (e.g., inadequate compartmentation) that could lead to fire spread.
+– When Used: Recommended only when a Type 1 FRA identifies serious concerns about structural flaws.
+Such flaws might include inadequate compartmentation that could lead to fire spread.
 It’s not a standard procedure and requires clear justification.

-– Challenges: Requires a contractor to open and repair inspected areas, and is typically done when the property is vacant.
-For buildings constructed before 2000, an asbestos assessor may be needed due to potential hidden asbestos.
+– Challenges: Requires a contractor to open and repair inspected areas.
+It is typically done when the property is vacant.

 Type 3 Fire Risk Assessment

-– Scope: Extends beyond Type 1 to include both common parts and individual flats, assessing fire safety measures within private dwellings.
+– Scope: Extends beyond Type 1 to include both common parts and individual flats.

 – Nature: Non-destructive, relying on visual inspections without damaging the structure.

-– Means of escape, fire detection (e.g., smoke alarms), and fire alarms within flats.
+– Means of escape, fire detection and fire alarms within flats.

 – Fire resistance of internal flat doors and compartmentation between flats.